Soccer-Messi double leads Barca to within four points of La Liga summit

 BARCELONA, March 15 (Reuters) - Lionel Messi celebrated his record-equalling 767th appearance for Barcelona by scoring two goals in a 4-1 La Liga victory over Huesca which helped the Catalans to move within four points of the top of the table on Monday.

-First-half strikes from Messi and Antoine Griezmann looked to have put Barca in the driving seat.
-However, a Rafa Mir penalty against the run of play halved the deficit on the stroke of halftime.
+Spectacular first-half strikes by Messi and Antoine Griezmann from long-range appeared to have put Barca in the driving seat with the visitors rarely threatening.

+However, Barca keeper Marc-Andre ter Stegen was adjudged to have felled Rafa Mir on the stroke of halftime as the forward attacked a cross.
+He picked himself up to net the penalty and halve the deficit against the run of play.

-A first goal for the club by defender Oscar Mingueza restored Barca's two-goal cushion eight minutes after the restart.
+A first goal for the club by defender Oscar Mingueza restored Barca's two-goal cushion eight minutes after the restart as he nodded in a Messi corner.

-Mir missed a golden chance to pull one back when he headed over from close range as the visitors sought a way back into the game, before Messi rounded off the win in the final minute of normal time.
+Mir then missed a golden chance to pull one back when he contrived to head over from close range moments later, and was made to pay as Messi rounded off the win in the final minute of normal time with a deflected effort.

+"I've always said there's all to play for in the league title race," Barca coach Ronaldo Koeman said.

+"We've bounced back well after dropping points early on in the season.
+The side are looking good and we are confident we can fight for the trophy.

 The victory lifted Barca to 59 points in second place, four behind table-toppers Atletico Madrid.